 PlayStation 5: big exclusive games

 With the PlayStation 5, Sony maintains the strategy of the previous generation by focusing on big, exclusive games.
-You can play games like Spider-Man and Demon's Souls upon the launch of the PS5.
+You can play games like Spider-Man and Demon's Souls, for example.
 Major games such as God of War and Horizon Forbidden West will also be released later on.
 You can only play these games on the PlayStation and not on the Xbox.
-The difference is that you buy the games separately from PlayStation and can't use a Netflix-like subscription, which you can with Xbox.
+The difference is that you buy the games separately from PlayStation and can't play via a Netflix-like subscription, which you can with Xbox.